 After a full and happy life, Milo passed away in August of 1998.
 He was the perfect spirit and namesake for a sanctuary dedicated to saving the lives of creatures who deserved, like Milo, a chance at a good life.

-Milo has ample volunteer and fostering opportunities in the Bay Area and at our Sanctuary and soon for skilled horse people, as well as extensive outreach activities, including regular Mobile Adoptions in Marin, and occasionally in San Francisco and East Bay locations to meet and greet a select group of adoptable animals, many of whom are cared for in Milo foster homes.
+Milo has ample volunteer and fostering opportunities in the Bay Area, including those for skilled horse people at our Sanctuary.
+There are also extensive outreach activities, such as regular Mobile Adoptions in Marin, occasionally in San Francisco and in East Bay locations, where people can meet and greet a select group of adoptable animals, many of whom are cared for in Milo foster homes.